euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 		- Scheduled, managed batch transfers
 		- Storage from another cloud provider, different cloud storage region or from an HTTPS endpoint
 	- Offline Transfer Appliance
-		- Rackable appliances to securely ship your data
+		- Rackable appliances that are leased from Google to securely ship your data
+		- Securely transfer up to 1 petabyte of data on a single appliance
+- Importing from other GCP services
+	- BigQuery. import tables

 #### Buckets
 - Has a globally unique name